agusmgarcia/react-core/.github/README.md

 You can disable `eslint` by providing the `--no-eslint` option to the commands listed above.
 You can also disable `prettier`, `typescript` and `webpack` by following the same process.

 > For example, in case you want to disable `eslint` for the check command, execute: `agusmgarcia-check --no-eslint`

+## Force overwritting files

+When you run each command for the first time, the corresponding files are created.
+Then, you are free to change it as your needs.
+In case you want the file be recreated by the library use the `--force` or `-f` flag.

+> For example, `agusmgarcia-check -f`.
+It will recreate all the files.